 Deakin splits the year into three trimesters and undergraduate psychology is taught across each of them.
-By taking advantage of the subjects offered in Trimester 3, you can fast-track your studies to complete a three-year psychology degree in just two years of full-time study, meaning you can start your career or postgraduate studies in psychology sooner.
+By taking advantage of the subjects offered in Trimester 3, you may be able to fast-track your studies to complete a three-year psychology degree in just two years of full-time study, meaning you can start your career or postgraduate studies in psychology sooner.